 *Due to Ride Manufacturers Guidelines, for guest safety purposes, many sun safe items are prohibited on rides here at Jamberoo Action Park.
 Items include loose clothing, hats, caps, sun visors, sunglasses, glasses not affixed by an approved optical glass strap.

 You should take all precautions possible to ensure you remain as protected from the sun whilst waiting in queue lines.
 This would include applying appropriate sunscreen and remaining as hydrated as possible prior to joining a queue.

-The enjoyment and participation of outdoor activities creates opportunities for your body to dehydrate.
+The enjoyment and participation of outdoor activities can create an opportunity for your body to dehydrate.

 Throughout the day take the time to rest regularly in the shade as this helps the body regulate any loss of fluid by perspiration.

-In the peak season the sun here at Jamberoo Action Park can be intense and caution should be taken when spending long periods of time outdoors.
-Any sun injury enough to cause tanning will increase your risk of skin cancer and premature aging of the skin.
+In the summer season, the sun here at Jamberoo Action Park can be intense and caution should be taken when spending long periods of time outdoors.
+Any sun exposure enough to cause tanning will increase your risk of skin cancer and premature ageing of the skin.

 If you are taking medication it is important that you consult your Doctor concerning the chances of photosensitization occurring.
 Photosensitization is an increased sensitivity to sun exposure, it is a possible side effect of certain medications, including certain kinds of antibiotics, heart and blood pressure medicines, antihistamines and antidepressants.